 When & What Is My Child’s First “Regular” Visit?

 The first “regular” dental visit should be no later than your child’s first birthday.
 If your child does not have any teeth by age one or has very few of them, give us a call to find out what the appropriate age for the first dental visit should be.
 We will gently examine your child’s teeth and gums.
-We may clean your child’s teeth and apply topical fluoride to help protect the teeth against decay.
+We may clean your child’s teeth and apply fluoride varnish to help protect the teeth against decay.
 When your child is old enough to cooperate, digital X-rays will be taken to check for cavities not visible to the naked eye, look for missing or extra teeth, rule out any oral pathology, and check on the development and eruption status of your child’s permanent teeth under the gums.
 We will make sure your child is receiving adequate fluoride at home.
 Most important of all, we will review with you how to clean and care for your child’s teeth.

 How Should I Prepare My Child For This First Visit?